AlphaItSystemsIndia/Selenium-BDD-POC/README.md

 1. From IntelliJ :
    * To run all the tests, click the 'Run Test' icon for 'TestRunner' class (at '....\amazonPOC\src\test\java\com.amazon.test.TestRunner).
    * To run a particular feature or scenario, click the 'Run Test' icon at feature level or scenario level (feature files located at '....\amazonPOC\src\test\resources\features\).
-2. From Command line (This option can also be used to run tests without requiring to build/compile the project):
+2. From Command line (This option can be used to run tests after building/compiling the project locally):
    * In Command Prompt, go to Directory '.....\amazonPOC\' and run below command:
    ```text
    gradlew.bat test --tests com.amazon.test.TestRunner